Insider Fraud – Getting to Know Your Staff and Volunteers

 Who could exploit your Charity?

-There are different ways for fraud to occur and a significant amount of fraud withing any organisation is from the “inside”.
-The risk of such a fraud is much higher where the controls are inappropriate or ineffective, where there is a reliance on trust and where the culture does not tend towards challenge and oversight.
+There are different ways for fraud to occur and a significant amount of fraud within any organisation can come from the “inside”.
+However, there is a way to try to combat this.
+The risk of such fraud is much higher where the controls are inappropriate or ineffective, where there is a reliance on trust and where the culture does not tend towards challenge and oversight.

-Insider fraud, where someone uses their position for personal gain and deliberately misuses an organisations assets or resources.
+Insider fraud can occur when someone uses their position for personal gain and deliberately misuses an organisations’ assets or resources.
 Insider fraud within a Charity could be carried out by:

 - A trustee